HOPE International Development Agency

 - Sustainable agriculture for rural communities

-- Promoting cultural exchange in elementary school classrooms
+- Promoting peace through learning exchanges in elementary school classrooms

 - Village agriculture support through seed banks and tree nurseries